April 16, 2004

 The paper she wrote with Spemann attracted the attention

 of the Nobel committee.
-The Noble prize is never granted posthumously,
+The Nobel prize is never granted posthumously,

 so although it was her work that was being honored, Hilde herself